booksaw/BetterTeams/wiki/PlaceholderAPI.md

 ### Provided Placeholders

 As there are so many placeholders, every iteration cannot be displayed.
-Instead a method for building placeholders is shown.
+Instead, a method for building placeholders is shown.
 There are several different types of placeholders.
 Firstly you need to pick the context of the placeholder that is relevant to you.
 Secondly the {type} variable in the placeholder can be replaced with the specific placeholder you want, see below the first list for options.
 * `%betterteams_{type}%` - A placeholder in the context of the current player, used for example to display team information on a scoreboard
 * `%betterteams_position_{type}_{rank}%` - Displays information about the team at the defined {rank} on the `/team score` leaderboard